5 Burger Kings in Charleston area close; operator is being sued by a lender

 Signs in the windows and drive-thrus of two of the Summerville locations — on North Main Street and Central Avenue — are similar, reading, "Sorry for the inconvenience.
 We are closed for maintenance," and "We are closed for maintenance-related issues."
 A sign on the door at the Mount Pleasant restaurant also cites maintenance as a reason it isn't open.

-A sign at the Trolley Road says, "Sorry for the inconvenience but we are closed."
+A sign at the Trolley Road site says, "Sorry for the inconvenience but we are closed."

 Drive-thru signs on the restaurants on Central Avenue and Trolley Road as well as the Mount Pleasant location have been completely removed.